-An Insurer planning to write U.S. surplus lines and requesting inclusion on the Quarterly Listing will first register at OPTins®.
-OPTins® is an electronic filing and payment system designed for surplus lines.
-Following registration, an Insurer will complete and upload an application and all other documents indicated as required for listing.
-Additionally, a comprehensive list of required filings can be found within the "Related Documents" tab available on the Working Group webpage.
-Also through
+An Insurer planning to write U.S. surplus lines via admittance to the Quarterly Listing will first register with OPTins®.
+OPTins® is an electronic filing and payment system utilized for filing alien surplus lines applications.
+Through OPTins®, the applicant will remit all required filings along with a non-refundable electronic payment in the amount indicated in the Application Filing Memo & Instructions.
+The application fee covers the cost of processing and evaluating the Insurer's application.
+A comprehensive list of required filings can be found within the Application Filing Memo & Instructions document located within the "Documents" tab available on the Working Group webpage.
+Other resources can also be found within the "Documents" tab on the Working Group webpage.